acorn-technology/react-and-rn-intro/reactnative/prerequisites.md

 You need to be able to run a default app in order to follow along with the course.

-As react-native is Facebook's own open-source development platform, we will use their own development tools.

-For this reason, we will install the tools used by Facebook.
+As react-native is Facebook's own open-source development platform, we will use their own development tools, so will install the tools recommended by Facebook.

 ## Operating Systems
 OSX is the best platform for developing RN apps, as it supports iOS and Android, and also has the most support from facebook.